taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

      end
    end

- endmodule // MinMaxUnit_0x4b8e51bd8055176a
+ endmodule
 ```

-The complicated hash suffix is used by PyMTL to make the module name
-unique even for parameterized modules which are instantiated for a
+The Verilog module name includes a suffix to make it unique for a
 specific set of parameters.
-The hash might be different for your design.
-Although we hope students will not need to actually open up this
+Although we hope students will not need to
-translated Verilog it is occasionally necessary.
-For example, PyMTL is
+actually open up this translated Verilog it is occasionally necessary.
-not perfect and can translate incorrectly which might require looking at
+For example, PyMTL3 is not perfect and can translate incorrectly which
-the Verilog to see where it went wrong.
-Other steps in the ASIC flow
+might require looking at the Verilog to see where it went wrong.
+Other
-might refer to an error in the translated Verilog which will also require
+steps in the ASIC flow might refer to an error in the translated Verilog
-looking at the Verilog to figure out why the other steps are going wrong.
+which will also require looking at the Verilog to figure out why the
-While we try and make things as automated as possible, students will
+other steps are going wrong.
+While we try and make things as automated as
-eventually need to dig in and debug some of these steps themselves.
+possible, students will eventually need to dig in and debug some of these
+steps themselves.

 The `.vcd` file contains information about the state of every net in the
 design on every cycle.
 This can make these `.vcd` files very large and